Accounting Schools in Arkansas

 Arkansas Master’s in Accounting Program Comparison

 Below we have compiled a table including information about all not-for-profit Arkansas colleges and universities offering a master’s degree in accounting.
 The graduation rate is for first-time undergraduates seeking a bachelor’s degree, but since it is widely considered to be an indicator of a school’s overall success, we have included it for comparison.
-Also please note that tuition per credit is based on in-state, on-campus tuition; per-credit rates may vary for out-of-state and online students.
+Tuition per credit is based on in-state, on-campus tuition; per-credit rates may vary for out-of-state and online students.
+The reported CPA Exam Pass Rate is from the 2018 test series.
+In 2019, NASBA paused releasing statistical Candidate Performance reports until 2025 due to a new exam and licensing structure.
+Check with schools for more recent data.

 Select Schools in Arkansas with Master’s in Accounting Programs